anti22dot/rm_calendar/README.md

 # ======== Configuration, usage | **Use case 1** ====
 **Unpack the current repo into some folder.
 Choose which format do you prefer (currently 2 formats of PDF are available).
 And then change directory to it, "format1" or "format2"**. <br>
 Enabling the USB connection.
-To verify and proceed further, navigate to the `Settings` - `Storage` , and there would be section "USB connection".
+To verify and proceed further, navigate to the `Settings` - `Storage` , and there would be section `USB connection`.
 Make sure it's enabled (checked). <br>
 Right after that, below, you'd see the HTTP URL, like **"http://10.11.99.1"** (it could be different for you).
 Note that down. <br>
 On your Windows/MacOS/Linux (depending on what you use) machine, open the browser of your preference and navigate to that address you've noted down. <br>
 You should see your RMPP file structure.
 There would be button "Import".
 Click on that and specify the "rm_todo_calendar_format1.pdf" or "rm_todo_calendar_format2.pdf", depending on the "format" you have chosen earlier. <br>